WallStreetMojo

 End Sub

-Here Workbooks (1) means whichever the workbook first on the list, like this similarly Workbooks (2) refers to the second workbook, and Workbooks (3) refers to the third workbook.
+Workbooks (1) means whichever workbook is first on the list.
+Similarly, Workbooks (2) refers to the second workbook, and Workbooks (3) refers to the third workbook.

-The main problem with this index number referencing is we don’t know exactly which workbook activated.
-It is dangerous to use index numbers.
+The main problem with this index number referencing is we don't know which workbook is activated.
+Therefore, it is dangerous to use index numbers.

 Example #4 – For Each Loop for Workbook Object

-As I told in the beginning, the workbook is a collection object of Workbooks in VBA.
-Whenever we want to perform the same kind of activity for all the opened workbooks, we need to use For Each loop in VBA.
+As we said in the beginning, the workbook is a collection object of Workbooks in VBA.
+Therefore, whenever we want to perform the same activity for all the opened workbooks, we need to use For Each loop in VBA.

 For Each Loop is the loop for all the objects in VBA.
 Use the below code to save all the opened workbooks.